 Category: Mouse’s Book Reviews

 • I need to state before getting into this review that I was given this book through BookSirens.
 Now that has been stated, I can now get into the book review.
 There are going to be spoilers in this review.
+This is an ARC copy.

 Now for the star ratings I’m giving this book.